hahalulu/Grokking-the-Coding-Interview-Patterns/Pattern 01 : Sliding Window.md

 ## Longest Substring with K Distinct Characters (medium)
 https://leetcode.com/problems/longest-substring-with-at-most-k-distinct-characters/

-This problem follows the Sliding Window pattern, and we can use a similar dynamic sliding window strategy as discussed in Smallest Subarray with a given sum.
+This problem follows the Sliding Window pattern, and we can use a similar dynamic sliding window strategy as discussed in <b>Smallest Subarray with a given sum</b>.
 We can use a HashMap to remember the frequency of each character we have processed.
 Here is how we will solve this problem:

 1. First, we will insert characters from the beginning of the string until we have `K` distinct characters in the HashMap.
 2. These characters will constitute our sliding window.
 We are asked to find the longest such window having no more than `K` distinct characters.
 We will remember the length of this window as the longest window so far.